Back to Top

 Beware of Inappropriate Test Conditions

-BUT vehicle owners in Arizona and California experienced battery lifetimes of only a few months before the capacity dropped to below 80% of its"new" value with typical capacity reductions of 27.5% in only 300 cycles even though the ambient temperature was well below 60°C leading to complaints and lawsuits.
+BUT vehicle owners in Arizona and California experienced battery lifetimes of only a few months before the capacity dropped to below 80% of its"new" value with typical capacity reductions of 27.5% in only 300 cycles even though the ambient temperature was well below 60°C leading to complaints, lawsuits and embarrassment for the EV manufacturer.

 The explanation was that cycle testing was conducted with typical repetitive cycling at the specified charge and discharge rates of 1.5C and 2.5C with very short rest periods between cycles so that the battery was charged in 40 minutes and discharged in 24 minutes taking just over an hour per cycle.
 At this rate 500 cycles would be completed in about three weeks, but in actual use it would take nearly two years to complete 500 cycles.
-The conclusion was that typical "accelerated" cycle testing did not take into account the affect of cell ageing with calendar life.
+The conclusion was that the "test cycles"lasting an hour were much shorter than the typical "usage cycles" which may last for a day or more and that typical "accelerated" cycle testing did not take into account the affect of cell ageing with calendar life and we know from the graph above that calendar life is highly dependant on the ambient temperature.

 Under different conditions of pressure, temperature, electric field and duration of the reaction, the active chemicals in a cell may break down or combine in many different ways.
 According to Guoxian Liang, of the materials company Phostech Lithium, the following combinations of the elements used in the cathodes of Lithium Iron Phosphate cells have been found in some impure products in addition to the desired active compound LiFePO4: